galvarado/immutable-infrastructure-demo/README.md

 # immutable-Infrastructure-demo
  Demo project that uses Packer, Ansible, and Terraform to build inmutable infrastructure

-The workflow is:
+Workflow:
  - Bake the golden image with packer.
 It use ansible to provision the software.
+(In this demo just update packages)
  - Based on the resulting image, terraform create a VM.
-It use a regex to find the image and use always the most recent.
+It use a regex to find the image id and  always use the most recent.

 ## Requirements

-Install Packer to build the image: https://www.packer.io/docs/install Install Terraform to provision the VM:  https://learn.hashicorp.com/tutorials/terraform/install-cli Get a Digital Ocean API token: https://cloud.digitalocean.com/account/api/tokens
+ - Install Packer to build the image: https://www.packer.io/docs/install
+ - Install Terraform to provision the VM:  https://learn.hashicorp.com/tutorials/terraform/install-cli
+ - Get a Digital Ocean API token: https://cloud.digitalocean.com/account/api/tokens